scutisorex/SlicerWorkshop-04-2025/SlicerVisAndSeg.md

 ## Segmentation and related explorations

 Now it's time to learn one of the most important functions in Slicer: segmentation.
 This is where you separate an image into different parts and label them.
-For example, if you were me, you might want to segment apart a bunch of moonrat vertebrae:

 In this case, we will be labeling a 3D volume, which consists of a whole bunch of 2D images.
 If this is your first time ever segmenting, or if you want more in-depth info or a refresher, check out [the official Slicer segmentation documentation.](https://slicer.readthedocs.io/en/latest/user_guide/image_segmentation.html) It's super informative and clear.